-Jelinek put in evidence the results of White Jury Frees Negro BY BOB LABAREE PRATTVILLE, Ala.--For three days last week, James Huffman, a 43year-old Negro, was on trial for his life in Autauga County Circuit Court.
-Huffman was charged with the murder of William Cranmore, a white man who was killed in a shooting at Huffmore that night testified that Huffman shot first, in an exchange of bullets that left Huffman wounded and Cranmore Friday afternoon, it took just an hour men and one woman had decided that Huffman was innocent.
-The prosecution's case depended mainly on the testimony of two brothers.
-J. D. Parrish and William Parrish, who accompanied Cranmore to Huffman's house the night of Feb.
-14, to see about story. ing to do about that car?"
+In Prattville Murder Case White Jury Frees Negro BY BOB LABAREE PRATTVILLE, Ala.--For three days last week, James Huffman, a 43year-old Negro, was on trial for his life in Autauga County Circuit Court.
+Huffman was charged with the murder of William Cranmore, a white man who was killed in a shooting at Huffman's home on Feb.
+14, 1967.
+Two white men who were with Cranmore that night testified that Huffman shot first, in an exchange of bullets that left Huffman wounded and Cranmore Friday afternoon, it took just an hour and a half to reach a verdict.
+The 11 men and one woman had decided that The prosecution's case depended mainly on the testimony of two brothers, J. D. Parrish and William Parrish, who accompanied Cranmore to Huffman's house the night of Feb.
+14, to see about story. a car Huffman had bought from Crancalled them "dirty names" after Cran- to see you."
+He said that when he went ing to do about that car?"
 In the argument that followed, they said, Huffman went back to his house, where his neighbor, Charles Rasberry, handed him a The two white men testified that Huffman shot at them and Cranmore from his porch with a .22 rifle before they shot at him.
-As they were fleeing in their car, the men said, Rasberry shot State Toxicologist Guy Purnell, who performed the autopsy on Cranmore, told the jury that there were four wounds on the dead man's body.
+As they were fleeing in their car, the men said, Rasberry shot at them, too.
+State Toxicologist Guy Purnell, who performed the autopsy on Cranmore, told the jury that there were four wounds on the dead man's body.
 But he said that the single, badly-damaged bullet he found in Cranmore's brain was the one that killed him.
-Purnell testified that he thought the bullet "could have been fired from a .22 rifle," but he said he couldn't be certain. on the night of Cranmore's death differed sharply from the Parrishes' out to the car where Cranmore was sitting, Cranmore began swearing at him.
+Purnell testified that he thought the bullet "could have been fired from a .22 rifle," but he said he couldn't be certain.
+Huffman's account of what happened on the night of Cranmore's death differed sharply from the Parrishes' Between 9 and 9:30 p.m., the defendant said, J. D. Parrish came to his door The Parrish brothers said Huffman and told him, "Billy (Cranmore) wants more asked, "James, what are you go- out to the car where Cranmore was sitting, Cranmore began swearing at him.
 Cranmore told him, "You want to be a smart nigger, but I'll show you," Huffman testified.
 Then, Huffman said, Cranmore told J. D. Parrish to "knock him (Huffman) in the damn mouth."
-Huffman said the twobrothers struck him in the face and cut him on the arm, before Cranmore shot him with a .38 revolver.
-The defendant said he remembered calling out to Rasberry for help during the scuffle.
+Huffman said the two brothers struck him in the face and cut him on the arm, before Cranmore shot him with a .38 The defendant said he remembered calling out to Rasberry for help during the scuffle.
 But, he said, neither he nor Rasberry fired a shot until Cranmore (That same night, Rasberry was shot and killed by Kenneth Hill, Prattville's assistant police chief, who said Rasberry was trying to escape from him.)
-To District Attorney Upshaw Jones and County Solicitor Edward W. Drinkard, the issue in Huffman's trial was "law and order." and jury and lawyer and everybody else and took (Cranmore's) life."
+To District Attorney Upshaw Jones and County Solicitor Edward W. Drinkard, the issue in Huffman's trial was "law and order."
+Jones said Huffman "acted as judge and jury and lawyer and everybody else and took (Cranmore's) life."
 And Drinkard called for the jury to "show him (Huffman) the same mercy he showed Bill Cranmore."
+(CONTINUED ON PAGE TWO, Col. 1)